quasarframework/quasar/docs/src/pages/quasar-cli/ajax-requests.md

 title: Ajax Requests
 ---

-Quasar offers Axios during project initialization.
+> Quasar recommends Axios during project initialization: `Use Axios for Ajax calls?
+(Y/n)`

-When you check `Axios` during setup a file `axios.js` will be created in `boot`folder, that looks like this:
+Then you should create a new boot file `axios.js` that looks like this:
 (Here you can also specify additional settings for your axios instance)

 ```
 import axios from 'axios'